Antonio Salieri: Relationship with Mozart

 In the 1780s, while Mozart lived and worked in Vienna, he and his father Leopold wrote in their letters that several "cabals" of Italians led by Salieri were actively putting obstacles in the way of Mozart's obtaining certain posts or staging his operas.
 For example, Mozart wrote in December 1781 to his father that "the only one who counts in the Emperor's eyes is Salieri".
 Their letters suggest that both Mozart and his father, being Austrians who resented the special place that Italian composers had in the courts of the Austrian nobility, blamed the Italians in general and Salieri in particular for all of Mozart's difficulties in establishing himself in Vienna.
 Mozart wrote to his father in May 1783 about Salieri and Da Ponte, the court poet: "You know those Italian gentlemen; they are very nice to your face!
 Enough, we all know about them.
 And if Da Ponte is in league with Salieri, I'll never get a text from him, and I would love to show him what I can really do with an Italian opera."
 In July 1783, he again wrote to his father of "a trick of Salieri's", one of several letters in which Mozart accused Salieri of trickery.

+1857 lithograph by Franz Schramm, titled Ein Moment aus den letzten Tagen Mozarts ("Moment from the Last Days of Mozart").
+Mozart, with the score of the Requiem on his lap, gives Süssmayr last-minute instructions.
+Constanze is to the side and the messenger is leaving through the main door.

 Decades after Mozart's death, a rumor began to circulate that Mozart had been poisoned by Salieri.
 This rumor has been attributed by some to a rivalry between the German and the Italian schools of music.
 Carl Maria von Weber, a relative of Mozart by marriage whom Wagner has characterized as the most German of German composers, is said to have refused to join the Ludlamshöhle (Ludlam's cave), a social club of which Salieri was a member, and avoided having anything to do with him.
 These rumors then made their way into popular culture.
-Albert Lortzing's Singspiel Szenen aus Mozarts Leben LoWV28 (1832) and the popular 1984 film Amadeus uses the cliché of the jealous Salieri trying to hinder Mozart's career.
+Albert Lortzing's Singspiel Szenen aus Mozarts Leben LoWV28 (1832) and the 1984 film Amadeus uses the cliché of the jealous Salieri trying to hinder Mozart's career.

-Ironically, Salieri's music was much more in the tradition of Gluck and Gassmann than of the Italians like Giovanni Paisiello or Domenico Cimarosa.
+Salieri's music was much more in the tradition of Gluck and Gassmann than of the Italians like Giovanni Paisiello or Domenico Cimarosa.
 In 1772, Empress Maria Theresa commented on her preference for Italian composers over Germans like Gassmann, Salieri, or Gluck.
 While Italian by birth, Salieri had lived in imperial Vienna for almost 60 years and was regarded by such people as the music critic Friedrich Rochlitz as a German composer.